Did you know you have just 3 seconds to grab your prospective client’s attention and interest before they decide whether you are relevant to them?

 - Entice them in with window merchandising.
 This may seem obvious, but it’s the most important rule in retail business.
 An awesome looking shop window is designed to catch the roving shopper’s eye and it works!
 Great shop windows pull people inside the store.

-If you use the same principle to spend time and resources on creating a show stopping home page featuring merchandise that you are be proud showcase, then visitors will spend time digging deeper and browsing your site.
+If you use the same principle to spend time and resources on creating a show stopping home page featuring merchandise that you are are proud to showcase, then visitors will spend time digging deeper and browsing your site.

 - Make them an offer they can’t refuse.
 An excellent way to convince hesitant shoppers to let the moths out of their wallet is to offer them deals that aren’t available anywhere else, 5 or 10% off here and there won’t cut it.
 Make that offer unforgettable and irresistible.